mayrannni/CyberSec-endproject/README.md

 To launch the main menu with Python
 -> python main_menu.py
 The main menu allows you to select and run any of the cybersecurity scripts.
 Each script corresponds to specific security tasks such as scanning, security API's query or analyzing system information.
+The menu consists of two scripts to take advantage of argparse.
+Just run main_menu.py and it will automatically play with the functionality of options_menu_handler.py.

 ### 5. More about scripts
 #### PowerShell